hoavu-cs/DiputsChessEngine/README.md

 # Diputs Chess Engine

 A non-competitive UCI chess engine for trolling.
-I have ~~1 week~~ 2 weeks to work on this engine to rehash Julia.
+I have ~~1 week~~ 2 weeks to work on this engine to brush up on Julia.
-Julia, like Python, is highly portable and easy on the eye.
+Julia, like Python, is highly portable and easy on the eyes.

 Requirements: [Julia](https://julialang.org/downloads/) 1.9+.
 Make sure to add it to your PATH.